Remove JPEG Artifacts & Fix Blurry or Blocky Photos – AI, Photoshop & Free Tools

 Step 2.
 Choose an AI model

-Navigate to the right section and select one of the 5 AI models based on your needs.
-In my case, I chose Detail GAN v3, which works amazingly well with images that have intricate details.
+Navigate to the right section and select an AI model based on your source image.
+In my case, I chose More-Detail GAN v3, which works amazingly well with images that have intricate details.
 For a deeper comparison of the 5 AI models, you can refer to the official guide.

 Step 3.
 Choose the Target Resolution